-Even for people who are not Christian or don’t attend church, there are some great movies that have been made over the years that cover the life of Jesus Christ, with focus on his crucifixion and resurrection.
+Even for people who are not Christian or don’t attend church, there are some great movies that have been made over the years that cover the life of Jesus Christ, with a focus on his crucifixion and resurrection.

 5 Great Religious Themed Easter Movies

 The following 5 films stand out as being great, and even if one is not religious, it is easy to appreciate these moving stories that cover such an important topic.

 Many movies have been made over the years that depict the life of Christ, which do justice to the bible stories.

 King of Kings and The Greatest Story Ever Told is among the better ones, but the 1977 mini-series, Jesus of Nazareth, really stands out as being one of the greats.